sidd3103/Cats-vs-Dogs/README.md

 Since the dataset is so small compared to the original dataset of 20000 images, issues like overfitting came up.
 I also used data augmentation to tackle overfitting and increase the accuracy.
 I also used the VGG16 model trained on the ImageNet dataset for my model and used feature extraction and fine-tuning to make the model better.

+Note: Be sure to enable GPU in Google Colab, if it's not enabled.
+Go to Runtime -> Change Runtime Type -> Hardware Accelerator and select GPU